VanbroekhovenStef/warehouse/README.md

 ![Utopia](https://user-images.githubusercontent.com/74854941/212747487-a3783889-fae9-4cdf-b17f-36f2a3429990.png)

-Utopia is comprised of three main sections:
+Utopia is comprised of three main programs:
 - The game itself is made in the Unity game engine.
 - A microservices back-end takes care of all the data storage and processing.
-- A web application that hosts the Unity game and allows some extra functionality for analytics and gathering feedback.
+- A web application that hosts the game and allows some extra functionality for analytics and gathering feedback.

-## Game engine
+## Unity
 Utopia 2.0 is made in the Unity game engine.
 This platform allows the programmer to use lots of features and packages that help in creating a game, which normal web development platforms do not offer.
 We used a template for Isometric 2D development.
 More info on this template can be found [here](https://blog.unity.com/technology/isometric-2d-environments-with-tilemap).

 ### Installation